tidjee-dev/symfony-template/README.md

 ## 📝 Description

-This repository is a boilerplate for quickly setting up a new Symfony project with a ready-to-use configuration.
+This repository is a boilerplate for quickly setting up a new Symfony project with a ready-to-use configuration in dev environment.

+> [!WARNING]
+> This template is for development purposes only (for now).
+> It is not intended for production use.

 It provides: